Replace with your Workspace ID

 $FLZTamparesult = $song

-$x = New-Object TypeName psObject | Select-Object Property Station, Song
+$x = New-Object -TypeName psObject | Select-Object -Property Station, Song

 $x.Station = '93.3 FLZ – Tampa Bay'